skyworkz/website/README.md

 ### GitPod
 The easiest way to work on the Skyworkz website is to use GitPod.
 GitPod offers a browser-based VSCode setup that has a completely pre-configured setup for the website, including a running Hugo development server.
 You can use GitPod free of charge with your Github account.
 To use Gitpod, visit: https://gitpod.io/#https://github.com/skyworkz/website

-### Local
-First, run `npm install` to install all required node modules.
-Then run `hugo` to build all assets.
-Finally, run `hugo serve` to access the website at http://localhost:1313.

 ### Optional: using a Docker image for building the code
-For some reason, `npm` does not work correctly on macOS (or Windows).
+If for some reason, you can't or don't want to use Gitpod, you can use a local Docker setup.
 If you encounter problems when using `hugo` after `npm install` like `hugo` complaining about SASS stuff, you can use the bundled `Dockerfile` as follows:
 ```bash
 docker build -t skyworkz .
 docker run -it -v $(pwd):/website skyworkz "npm install"
 docker run -it -v $(pwd):/website -p 1313:1313 skyworkz "hugo serve"
 ```
 Now, you can make changed to the website and they will automatically be reflected in the dev server (accessed by navigating to `localhost:1313` as mentioned above.

+### Optional: run your own local setup
+First, make sure you get a Node 16.x setup, and install Hugo (extended) in the correct version.
+Then, run `npm install` to install all required node modules.
+Finally, run `hugo serve` to access the website at http://localhost:1313.

 ### Pre-commit
 To use the supplied pre-commit hooks, run `pre-commit install`.